dyno-might/dyno-might.github.io/_posts/2021-12-07-reasons-and-persons.md

 There are two issues here.

-For one, this is hard hard to read.
+For one, this is hard to read.
 Now, Parfit isn't *trying* to be obscure, it's just that he's happy to make things 100% more difficult to get 10% more precision.
 I'm sure that's right for academic philosophers, but I'd like a different tradeoff.

 Second, I sometimes, well...
 I sometimes don't care about the questions Parfit is trying to answer.
 The above paragraph is asking if people who think morality is created by society should accept a certain way of splitting up moral theories.
 To me, that feels like agonizing about definitions.